Vehrik/FarOut/Characters/3-Traits.md

 ### EFFECT CHALLENGE (EC)
 #### COST: 10 EXO / 3 EC

-    In addition to the primary effects of the Trait (i.e. Damage or Core Damage), you are able to assign the product of your Trait an Effect.
+    In addition to the other primary effects of the Trait (i.e. Damage or Core Damage), you are able to assign the product of your Trait an Effect.
 This Effect is any Challenge your Character would normally be able to preform, but instead, it is treated as if it produced the Attempt score equivalent to the assigned Effect Challenge.
-You must designate exactly what the Effect entails, however the Effect cannot directly influence the Statistics of a Creature.
+You must designate exactly what the Effect entails, however the Effect cannot directly Damage or Injure the Target.

     For example, a Character may have a Trait that allows it to shoot a string of web of Integrity 2 out by 30ft.
-If this Trait was also given a Brawn Effect Challenge of 4 that's intended to allow the web to latch onto any surface it touches, the web would be treated as if it just completed a Brawn Challenge with an Attempt of 4 whenever it does encounter a surface.
-The aesthetics of a Trait are taken into account by the GM when they decide if the Effect is applied successfully.
+If this Trait was also given a Brawn Effect Challenge of 4 that's intended to allow the web to "grab" onto any surface it touches, the web would be treated as if it just completed a Brawn Challenge with an Attempt of 4 whenever it does encounter a surface.
+This same Trait could potentially be used as tool to Trip fleeing Creatures, or snatch weapons out of the hands of assailants.

+    The aesthetics of a Trait are taken into account by the GM when they decide the Challenge required for the Effect to succeed, just as they do when they determine Challenge Difficulty for Characters.
 Effect Challenges do not reduce the Integrity of a Trait's products when it activates.

 ### HEALTH REPLENISHMENT (HR)
 #### COST: 10 EXO / 1 HR